BS/MD Programs: 2024 List & How to Get In

 Cons

 • Geographical limitations: The binding nature of these programs often requires students to commit to the same institution or a partner institution for both undergraduate and medical school.
-This might be okay for some students, but you might see it as a drawback if you want a diverse set of med school options or want to attend undergrad and medical school in two different places for more variety before deciding where you want to settle down.
+You might see that as a drawback if you want to attend undergrad and med school at two different institutions.

 • In-state residency requirements: Some programs are only open to students who reside within that state.